Skip to main content

 Bilingual EN/ES Delivery

-Vanessa's M.S. in User-Centered Design (Brandeis University) combined with Rafael's enterprise AI engineering background creates a structural moat no other boutique consultancy can replicate.
+Vanessa's lived experience with MS and expertise in human-centered design, combined with Rafael's enterprise AI engineering background, creates a structural advantage no other boutique consultancy can replicate.

 • Portrait of Rafael Adames, Co-Founder of Adaptek